 Elected to the Friends Board for the coming year were: Donna Ahrens (new), Emily Anderson, Gary Bebeau, Steve Benson, Sue Budd (new), Joy Davis, Susan Dean, Melissa Hanson, Jeff Lee, Ellen Lipschultz (new), Vivian Mason, Gloria Miller, Jim Proctor, Sally Pundt, Steve Pundt, Judy Remington, Barry Schade, Anthony Waldera (new), Phoebe Waugh, Pam Weiner and Susan Wilkins (ex-officio).
 Harriet Betzold, Ann Godfrey, Larry Gravitz and Lyle Johnson retired from the Board.

 Annual reports were presented and accepted.
-The membership voted on approving a revised mission statement for The Friends.
+The membership voted on approving a revised mission statement for The Friends and with several minor wording changes it was approved.
 The previous mission statement has been in place since 1989.
 The Fringed Gentian™ Editor Judy Remington presented new 100% recycled paper samples to be used in future issues.

 Author Judy Bridell was present and introduced her new book for children “Thip!
 Thap!
 Shhiup!”
 Garden Curator Susan Wilkins spoke about a section of the Upland Prairie that was being renovated after the loss of a number of Red Oaks over the past years.
 A presentation was made about the contributions of Elizabeth Schutt to the Friends, including the formation of the Mendon Schutt Family Fund at the Minneapolis Foundation, which provided an annual gift to The Friends.